jakibaki/In-Home-Switching/Readme.md

     * 720p (full Switch display resolution)
     * 40-60 FPS (if not see Troubleshooting)
     * Low delay (again, see Troubleshooting)
-  * Capture Input on Switch
+  * Capture controller input on Switch
     * Emulate an Xbox controller on the PC
   * PC app offers picture quality adjustments

 ## How to Use
-If you do not want to build by yourself, have a look at the [Releases page](https://github.com/jakibaki/In-Home-Switching/releases).
+If you do not want to build by yourself, have a look at the [releases page](https://github.com/jakibaki/In-Home-Switching/releases).
 You also need the companion app on your PC (Win 8 or later) which you can grab [here]( MISSING LINK ).
 Just start the App with your Switch CFW.
 You are then told an IP that you have to type in the PC app for connecting.
 Link start!

 ## Screenshots